-Council staff collected and analyzed public comments received by the Council from 2011 - 2021 to identify EJ issues that have been brought to the Council's attention across a variety of projects.
-The list of issues identified in past comments was used to inform the discussion of tribal and EJ issues in the issue paper and as a prompt in the EJ interviews.
-Appendix E includes more information about the public comment analysis.
+Council staff collected and analyzed public comments received by the Council from 2011 - 2021 to identify environmental justice issues that have been brought to the Council's attention across a variety of projects.
+The list of issues identified in past comments was used to inform the discussion of tribal and environmental justice issues in the issue paper and as a prompt in the environmental justice interviews.
+Appendix D includes detailed information about the public comment analysis.